PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     - This tool is particularly suited to collecting and reviewing asynchronous responses, but can be used in live sessions.
     - Create a Discussion in the module Ultra site, then add Instructions as the initial post and one post per question.
     - You can allow anonymous responses.
 Students and staff can reply directly to other comments.
+    - Discussions can be visible to all students, or [can be split for specific groups](../ultra/discussions.md#assign-to-groups).

     **Reworking the example Padlet**